tbaldwin3240/checkpoint1/1) What are comments?Comment start with .md

-1) What are comments?Comment start with a # pythons will render the rest of the comment.
+1) What are comments?Comment sare lines arent't readyby the inerpreter

 2) Demonstrate at least 2 ways to create a comment.
 One should be for multiple lines.